 Make sure every step is preceded and followed by the corresponding steps.

 Tip: If you do choose to use an automation tool for creating your process documentation template, you don’t have to do this.
-Later, all steps will be captured and recorded automatically.
+Later, all the steps will be captured and recorded automatically.

 7. Review the activities from the very beginning to end and check whether all resources and deliverables are processed.